 Best Sunflower Fields in Ireland

 Portglenone Sunflower Field, Antrim

 Address: 173 Gortgole R, Ballymena, BT44 8AS, UK

 For the best Northern Ireland sunflowers, Portglenone sunflower field is the one to head for.
 There are two large sunflower fields at Portglenone with wildflowers around the edge, run by the McAllister family.
 The fields have a path through it like a maze.

-There is a small entry fee that goes to charity (Bowel Cancer UK in 2021), and you can purchase cut sunflowers, although be aware you cannot pick your own.
+There is a small entry fee that goes to charity (Bowel Cancer UK in 2021, MacMillan Unit in Antrim Hospital in 2022), and you can purchase cut sunflowers, although be aware you cannot pick your own.
 There is a marked path to follow, dogs are welcome on leads, just keep both dog and kids off the wildflowers.
 There are no facilities on-site but the field is just 3 miles from Portglenone which has several eating places.
 There is no on-site parking, parking is along the road and in a field (weather permitting), and be mindful of junctions and the potential for farm vehicles.